What to Do With Tax-Deferred Investments for Business Owners

 Do you want to have control, guarantees, access to be able to use your money?
-If so, the qualified plan environment doesn’t meet the criteria.
+If so, the typical retirement planning environment doesn’t meet the criteria.
 Not only do you not know how much tax you’ll pay in the future, you also don’t know what the market will do, and you don’t have access to use your money to actively invest in cash-flowing assets.

 If you’re an established business owner, what returns do you think you can get in the market?
 How does that compare to the returns you can get in your business?
 If, as most business owners, you can get your money to work harder by investing in your business, then tax-deferred investing is inferior and not worth your time.

 Do you want to invest in cash-flowing assets actively?
 Or do you want to invest passively with the accumulation model by handing money over to mutual fund managers and hope you grow a large enough nest egg to retire?

 If you want to create time and money freedom with cash-flowing assets, the accumulation premise of tax-deferred investments won’t get you there.

 Is retiring even a good idea for you?
 If you enjoy what you do and would rather be productive during your best years, then why would you ever want to consider retiring?

 Gain Clarity to Make The Best Decision For You

 Answering these questions for yourself will give you clarity and freedom to make financial decisions that are congruent with your goals and objectives and move you closer to financial freedom.
 With that confidence and peace, you’ll know you’re making the right decision.

 You’ll find out the one thing that you need to be doing right now to accelerate your path to financial freedom.